 Also, we have to be getting our firewood ready for winter, plus our family room roof has been having a slight leak for a few years, only in heavy snows, so we decided to get a new roof.
 We couldn’t get a roofer to show up for anything!
 When one finally did, he broke our window. ugh.
 Another setback.

 And the beat goes on…so in the meantime, I am doing stuff to keep myself sane and trying to make the most of it.
-Because in actuality, I am blessed.
+Because in actuality, I have so many blessings.
 My family is here, is healthy, we have a home to work on, and we can do it ourselves.
 Most of all we have a Lord that loves and blesses us.

 When the saw parts didn’t come in this past week, it gave us an opportunity to go apple picking with our kids this past weekend.
 We wouldn’t have done it otherwise because we’re chomping at the bit to get the kitchen done before winter.
 I am thankful the parts didn’t come.